simonowen/tile2sam/ReadMe.md

 The default behaviour is not to output an index.

+> `-b, --bkgcol`

+Specifies a SAM palette colour to treat as the background of the source image.
+The background colour is treated as transparent, and is not added to the CLUT colours.
+All other colours are treated as opaque foreground colours.

+If no background colour is specified but the source image contains a palette with alpha transparecy, any colours with zero alpha are treated as background.
+Otherwise palette colour 0 (black) is treated as transparent.

 > `-t TILES, --tiles TILES`

 Selects the tiles to extract from the image.
 If a single value is given it's